"Rae" Yunzi Tan

 B.A., University of Southern California

-“Rae” Yunzi Tan’s professional and research interests emphasize the functioning and effectiveness of work groups and organizations from the perspectives of social and organizational psychology.
+"Rae" Yunzi Tan’s professional and research interests emphasize the functioning and effectiveness of work groups and organizations from the perspectives of social and organizational psychology.
 Specifically, Tan has conducted research on the role of social categorization processes on triggered displaced aggression in intergroup contexts, workplace diversity training effectiveness, conflict management profiles in teams, and the impact of mindful awareness training in group learning.
-Some of her current research projects involve assessing the current state of and future directions in workplace conflict management training interventions, evaluating the effectiveness of conflict resolution training in international organizations, investigating the nature and influence of conflict management dynamics in work groups, and exploring issues on managing change and conflict in organizations.
+Some of her current research projects focus on conflict management dynamics in work groups, diversity and conflict management training, anger rumination in workplace aggression, and structural conflict management during organizational change.

 At the University of Baltimore, Tan teaches graduate courses on approaches to managing conflict, organizational conflict and conflict management systems, and research methods, as part of the M.S. in Negotiations and Conflict Management program.
 Her core teaching interests include organizational conflict, workforce diversity and conflict management training, conflict management systems, and organizational change and development.